 About YMCA of the Cayman Islands

-YMCA of the Cayman Islands offers a variety of after school programmes, sports and camps that instill the YMCA's core values of honesty, caring, respect, responsibility and faith.
+YMCA of the Cayman Islands offers a variety of after school programmes, sports and camps that instil the YMCA's core values of honesty, caring, respect, responsibility and faith.

-They are a charitable, cause-driven, non-profit organization that aims to strengthen the community.
-YMCA's operations are directed by their corporate staff, a group of experienced, highly qualified and motivated people.
+They are a charitable, cause-driven, non-profit organization that aims to help people reach their God-given potential by putting Christian principles into practice in ways that build a healthy spirit, mind and body.
 They are assisted by other equally passionate staff members and by a group of committed volunteers.